jarviscanada/jarvis_data_eng_DavidTrumble/core_java/grep/README.md

 - Write lines to a file.

 ## Performance Issue
-(30-60 words)
-Discuss the memory issue and how would you fix it
+(30-60 words) Discuss the memory issue and how would you fix it

 # Test
 The application takes three arguments: regex, rootPath and outFile.
 - regex: a special text string for describing a search pattern.
 - rootPath: root directory path.
 - outFile: output file name.

+Testing was done manually by creating files for output the test for certain cases that it could run against.

+The application was tested with a 5.21 MB text file stored in nested directories in the data/ folder.
+The application finds this file using a recursive search method and writes matched lines to a text file that gets stored in the out/ folder.

 # Deployment
 - pushing the image to Docker Hub.